-- None of the five employees tested had documentation of sexual harassment training for the fiscal year. - There was no annual sexual harassment report filed for the current fiscal period.
+- There was no sexual harassment training documentation of any of the 5 officials selected. - There was no sexual harassment report filed for the current fiscal period.

-Management's Response: The Board will address and require all employees/officials to obtain at least one hour of sexual harassment training during each calendar year.
-The District will complete an annual sexual harassment report and keep on file for each year.
+Management's Response: The Board will strongly urge that all officials (Board Members) obtain the required sexual harassment training during the year.
+The Board will complete the required report that includes the applicable requirements and keep a copy on file at the District's office before February 1st.